 Difficulties scaling proteomic studies have stifled its potential.
 But Encodia’s ProteoCode™ changes everything.

 Our groundbreaking technology reverse translates peptide sequence information into a DNA library.
-This means scientists can scale their research more easily to accelerate novel approaches to our most challenging diseases.
+This means scientists can improve scale of their research - to accelerate novel approaches to our most challenging diseases.

 Affinity reagent binders with DNA barcode tags are introduced to the peptide-DNA chimera molecules.
 The identity of the affinity reagent is recorded when the DNA barcode tag binds to the peptide-DNA chimera.